Bed hangings: English and Colonial American bed hangings

 In England, Elizabeth of York, the wife of Henry VII, employed an embroiderer called Robynet to work on her "riche bedde" and other works in 1502.
 Robynet had a team of four men and three female embroiderers who were paid wages and board money to lodge in Richmond Palace for seven weeks.
 The account mentions black crewel wool used to "purfulle" or purfle around the roses, and tawny thread used to lay embroidered work on red satin edges.
 Making the shapes of roses and clouds involved the use of searing candles.
 Robynet also used round and flat gold thread.

+Beds were made as proud displays of family and marital heraldry.
+William Capel (died 1515), mayor of London, and his wife Margaret Arundell, owned a bed with valences of crimson satin and red sarcenet silk curtains, embroidered with the Capel and Arundell arms, their anchor badge, and their motto.
+The Capel anchor badge was carved in the doorways at their house in Rayne, Essex.

+The inventories of Henry VIII include a number of beds, recording the main fabric colours.
+Often, all the components were the same colour.
+There are also examples of the use of contrasting fabrics, with a bed with a crimson and purple canopy, yellow, white, and purple curtains, and a russet and yellow counterpoint or covering.
+The fabrics were enriched with embroidery, and coloured stones and pearls.
+A pearl bed was supplied by Pierre Conyn in 1540, and a bed with rich Arras (tapestry) curtains was bought for Prince Edward from Petar van de Wall.